 It doesn’t take many to have a similar attitude to negate the efforts of those who are genuinely trying to put an end to this pandemic!
 We made our exit.

 We finished off the afternoon with a drive to Huby and a short circular walk from the village, aptly taking in the cemetery.
-On route we passed one of the many ‘boxes’ selling local produce, from one we bought two large bags of walnuts, yummy!
+On route, we passed one of the many ‘boxes’ selling local produce, from one we bought two large bags of walnuts, yummy!
 The walk was just a short stroll of two and a half miles and was accomplished in slightly over an hour.
-The sun was setting as we drove headed back to the hotel.
+The sun was setting as we drove and headed back to the hotel.

-29/10/20 After testing positive for corona-virus, 280 have died in the UK.
+29/10/20 After testing positive for coronavirus, 280 have died in the UK.
 There are 525 active cases in the Harborough area, down 28 from last week.
 West Yorkshire will be placed under Tier 3 corona-virus restrictions from Sunday morning.
 Children in France aged six and over will have to wear face masks in the classroom to keep schools open.
-That sounds a very sensible move to me.
+That sounds like a very sensible move to me.

 Crossing the River Derwent via the ancient and narrow stone bridge, we began our ramble by ascending a steep incline through dense woodland.
 Today, the only community we passed through was the small but picturesque village of Crambe, its name derived from the Anglo-Saxon word crumb, meaning “a bend in the river“.

 The first half of our route was mostly through undulating fields, distant views being obscured by the dreary day and constant light rain.
 Passing through one field on a descending slope, I turned around to discover I had the close company of a dozen or more sheep.
-They had obviously mistook me for the farmer and were baaing loudly for food?
+They had mistaken me for the farmer and were baaing loudly for food.
 I had to smile at the quizzical looks on their faces as Sue and I stepped over a stile to leave them behind, hungry and confused.
 E by gum, that wer a rite laf.

 The final leg of our trek was along the east bank of the River Derwent.
-The rain of yesterday and today had turned the trail into a treacherous hazard, the danger of slipping and sliding into the river was a a constant worry.
+The rain of yesterday and today had turned the trail into a treacherous hazard, the danger of slipping and sliding into the river was a constant worry.
 With eyes constantly scanning the ground for sure footing there was little time to take in the remarkable riverside vista we were passing through.
-We did manage to stop for a moment to gaze at the prominent 16th century Howsham Hall and grounds.
+We did manage to stop for a moment to gaze at the prominent 16th-century Howsham Hall and its grounds.
 It is presently up for sale and probably a bargain at just over £4 million.

 Afterwards, still raining, the track became more and more unpleasant as we neared the Priory.
 Reaching the bridge we were grateful to be standing on solid medieval stone once more.
 We tarried briefly to peer through the gloom at the priory ruins but the lure of the Stone Trough Inn sited on the hillside above proved too much and we soon ensconced ourselves inside for drinks and a dry seat.